Casa Quintana

-The Quintana House is an example of the ancient architecture of the municipality of Guia de Gran Canaria in the Canarian island of Gran Canaria, located in the Plaza Mayor de Guía; its buildings date from the 16th century.
+The Quintana House is an example of the architecture of the municipality of Guia de Gran Canaria in the Canarian island of Gran Canaria, located in the Plaza Mayor de Guía; its buildings date from the 16th century.
 The Canarian balcony is of Mudejar style, in wood and coat of arms with the surnames Guanarteme and Quintana.

 History

 Guía de Gran Canaria was, until 1526, a population administratively dependent on Gáldar.
 Then it got the Mayor's Wand.
 To govern the new City Council, Governor Martín Fernández de Cerón granted Fernando Alonso de la Guardia the title of Royal Mayor.
 This first Guian mayor fixed his residence in the lower part of the town, facing the still-undeclared parish of Santa María de Guía, which would obtain such recognition in 1533 (the aforementioned area of the casco would be known as "Villa de Abajo", in opposition to the" Villa de Arriba" that would form in the surroundings of the hermitage of San Roque).

 After several decades, at the beginning of the 17th century, the house had become the property of Gonzalo de Quintana and Betancourt, which is why it is known as Casa Quintana or De los Quintana.

 Presumably, after the previous marriage, his son Juan Antonio de Acedo Bethencourt and Quintana Guanarteme inherited the house, born in Guía in 1695 and married in Las Palmas with Ana de Bethencourt Amoreto Westerling, and from his numerous offspring he went to the property of Luis Francisco de Acedo Bethencourt and Bethencourt who married María Magdalena Suárez de Aguilar Medina, marriage already cited in the history of the house of the Acedo.

 In the 19th century Luis Francisco died in January 1817, after his wife had died in April 1805, her daughter María de los Dolores Acedo and Suarez inherited it, who died single in Las Palmas on June 17, 1887 at the age of 95 years, leaving testamentary dispositions before the notary José Benítez Llarena in which he designates as his heir of his property his nephew José Acedo Martinón as a lifetime usufruct and upon his death he should fall equally among his children called José, Agustín, Isidro and María del Pino Acedo Llarena.

 But among its provisions there were express legacies such as the one that it makes regarding the house in the square in favor of Teresa Valdés y Acedo, widow of José Páez, establishing that upon her death they would fall in favor of the children of her other nephew Isidro Acedo Martinón.
 Consequently, in December 1887 María Teresa Valdés registered said usufruct in her name for which it was necessary to make a record because the house was not registered in the Registry.